 The public governmental body recognizes that all electronic records that belong to the body are public records and available to the public, unless closed for a specific reason.
 As a general rule, any e-mails that come through any computers owned by the public governmental body's computer system will be considered public records until overwritten by or otherwise destroyed on the hard drive of that computer.
-The retrieval of those e-mails, however, is not something that is routinely done by the body.
-Any retrieval of e-mails or other electronic records will require the services of the University of Missouri's Extension Technology and Computer Services.
-Requests for the retrieval of stored e-mails or other electronic records may require the requesting party to provide an advance deposit for the services of such an expert.
+The retrieval of those e-mails is not something that is routinely done by the body.
+Any retrieval of e-mails or other electronic records may require the services of a computer expert.
+Requests for the retrieval of stored e-mails or other electronic records may require the requesting party to provide a deposit for the services of an expert.

-If any computer owned by the public governmental body has Internet service, employees of the body and volunteers serving the Council are prohibited from using the body's Internet facilities for personal purposes.
 E-mails which are directed (either addressed to, or by copy sent) to a majority of the members of the public governmental body are presumptively public records and will be disclosed, unless a specific reason for nondisclosure exists.
-Anytime a member of the body sends an e-mail to a group which would, with that member included, constitute a quorum of the body, a copy of that e-mail must also be sent to the Custodian of Records to be retained as a public record along with other records of the public governmental body.
+Anytime a member of the body sends an e-mail to a group which would, with that member included, constitute a quorum of the body, a copy of that e-mail must also be sent to the custodian of records to be retained as a public record along with other records of the public governmental body.

-E-mails which are directed to Specialists, County Program Directors and Council Members relating to Council business are presumptively public records and will be disclosed, unless a specific reason for nondisclosure exists.
+E-mails which are directed to specialists, county program directors and council members relating to council business are presumptively public records and will be disclosed, unless a specific reason for nondisclosure exists.
 E-mails which are addressed upward or downward in the chain of command, or to all personnel are presumptively public records and will be disclosed, unless a specific reason for nondisclosure exists.

-All other e-mails are presumptively private, and do not belong to the public governmental body but is the property of the person who created the same.
+All other e-mails are presumptively private, and do not belong to the public governmental body but are the property of the person who created the same.
 These e-mails will not be released to the public without permission of the owner thereof.